 Although it is a little more expensive than organic cotton, the positive impacts are worth the price especially when your customers can see that your materials positively impact the planet.

 New technology is being used to work on developing new fabrics that are more suitable for sustainable fashion brands and protect the environment.

 For example, Tencel, Piñatex and Econyl are new innovations that are quickly gaining momentum.
 These materials use alternative natural products and recycled materials to help clean up the planet from waste and preserve other natural resources.

 Sustainable packaging for sustainable fashion brands

-It safe to say that in order to be a sustainable fashion brand, you can’t neglect your choice of packaging.
+It is safe to say that in order to be a sustainable fashion brand, you can’t neglect your choice of clothing packaging.